shoaib-fateh/accelerate/README.md

 # accelerate
-this is a accelerate game
+This is a accelerate game

+#copyright by shoaib fateh